Radi85/Comment/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Commenting by anonymous is disabled by default.
 After enabling this feature, unauthenticated users will be able to post a comment by providing their email address.
-An email will be sent to confirmation.
-Only after confirming their email address, the comment will be saved in the DB associated with the anonymous user's email. comment only hits the database, after it is verified.
+Comments only hits the database, after they are verified.
+An email will be sent for confirmation.
+Only after confirming their email address, the comment will be saved along with their email address in the DB.

 However, since these comment are created anonymously, they won't be editable nor deletable like a normal comments(``comment_admins`` and ``comment_moderators`` can still delete them).